 After Henry Havemeyer and Nelson Hume met, Havemeyer found Hume to be the ideal person for starting “his” school.
 Mackay concurred and later assured Havemeyer of his interest, writing on March 13, 1915, “I had a most interesting interview with Mr. Hume yesterday at my office, and was very favorably impressed with his general ideas on education.
 Mr. Hume is an enthusiast on his subject and if energy counts for anything, I should judge that he would make the proposition a go.”

 In searching for a campus for Havemeyer’s proposed boarding school, Hume desired a location that was close enough to New York City to attract wealthy Catholic boys to enroll, but sufficiently removed to ensure a rural setting, which he regarded as a major selling point to prospective families.
 He visited many of the existing prep schools, made congenial acquaintances among his prospective colleagues, and concerned himself with such practical details as railroad service, water supply, and available land.
 In addition, he drove many miles through the towns of Northwest Connecticut and had almost concluded that the town of Litchfield would be an ideal place, when he learned that the land and buildings of the recently closed Ingleside School for Girls were for sale.
-He approached New Milford from the north (Rt.
-202), reached the crest of the dirt road, past the Elkington Farm, and looked west into the Housatonic Valley.
+He approached New Milford from the north, reached the crest of the dirt road, past the Elkington Farm, and looked west into the Housatonic Valley.
 His gaze took in 12 acres and three major buildings, the imposing Weantinaug Hall, the cozy, lodge-like Bungalow, and a small structure that housed servants.
 He knew immediately that he had found the right place.

-The site, which was for sale for $25,000, also contained a large playing field, shaded walks, and an elegant fringe of tall elm trees.
+The site also contained a large playing field, shaded walks, and an elegant fringe of tall elm trees.
 The Ingleside School was started by Sarah Sanford Black in 1892.
 Mrs. Black located her school on Elm Street, in the building that now houses the offices and CCD classrooms for St. Francis Xavier parish.
 When it opened in 1892, Ingleside School for Girls prospered.
 Encouraged by its success and eager to build upon her financial good fortune, Mrs. Black opened a boys’ side to Ingleside in 1901 with the financial assistance of her sister Caroline.
 For that purpose, she erected Weantinaug Hall on the top of Aspetuck Avenue, naming the Hall after the local tribe of Indians.
 When Weantinaug Hall came under control of Canterbury, it became known as Main House and contained classrooms, student rooms, the dining room, and offices.
 The large half-timbered structure occupied the site of what is now the parking lot in front of Sheehan House.
 She also had built the Bungalow, a residence for her students.
-To add to her hilltop campus, Mrs. Black purchased a small building from the defunct Adelphic Institute, a boys’ school that had closed in 1880, and ordered the building moved from its original site on Chicken Hill (off Rt.
-67 in New Milford) to its present position to the north of Sheehan House.
+To add to her hilltop campus, Mrs. Black purchased a small building from the defunct Adelphic Institute, a boys’ school that had closed in 1880, and ordered the building moved from its original site on Chicken Hill to its present position to the north of Sheehan House.
 That building, greatly renovated and expanded, is now the Chaplain’s residence and the oldest building on Canterbury’s campus.
 Mrs. Black first used it as a residence for the servants of Weantinaug Hall.
 Later, it served as her school’s gymnasium and Canterbury’s first chapel.
 Mrs. Black abandoned the boys’ school venture in 1904, and the Girls’ School took over the buildings before Dr. Nelson Hume came along.